TalariaSoftware/ncmanager-help/minutes/main-motions.md

 as how it was
 disposed of.
 Usually a motion
-is voted on,
+is voted on
+and either passes or fails.
-but it can also
+But it can also
 be postponed
 or referred
 to committee.